 Code ref.
 Key Characteristics Reasoning and influences AT/CS 01 Density 36 - 45 dph Visually discrete setting within Edenfield provides opportunity to maximise density in a location close to services & public transport.
 AT/CS 02 Built form Linear along curve, stepping down topography as required.
 Terraced units used to maximise density in locations where housing follows the contours.
 Complement built form arrangement at Eden Avenue/ Oaklands Road in locations where development steps down the hill.
 Introduce longer terraced forms where viable to reflect the wider character of Edenfield.
 AT/CS 03 Massing Predominantly semi- detached and terraced Terracing appropriate to maximise density in location close to village core.
 Semi-detached homes often used in Edenfield where housing steps down the contours.
 AT/CS 04 Height 2 storey, up to 20% 2.5 storey where appropriateness can be demonstrated.
 Bungalows and 2 storey dwellings are located along Eden Avenue.
 Lower buildings heights appropriate for use on the highest parts of the area.
 Greater flexibility over heights as levels drop towards southern part of area.
 Hipped roof profiles assist in enabling and framing views to the surrounding landscape.
 AT/CS 05 Building line / set back Strong building lines with varied set back at key intersections between roads and/or footpath routes.
 A strong block structure will complement the close proximity to the centre of Edenfield, while localised areas which open out slightly will enhance the urban grain, adding localised character and charm.
-AT/CS 06 Building material Red brick with some stone /stone effect detailing and occasional light render.
-Grey roofing (slate and/or high quality modern equivalent).
+AT/CS 06 Building material Red brick and render (combination of uniform effect and varied tone brick), and both natural and reconstituted stone.
+Gray roofing (slate and high quality modern equivalent.
 Located immediately adjacent to post-1930's development in the southern part of Edenfield.
 Use of stone detailing, such as cills and headers will help to unify new housing with the traditional housing in the village.
-AT/CS 07 Front boundary treatments Hedgerows/ landscaping, masonry walls and use of stone where appropriate.
+AT/CS 07 Boundary treatments Hedgerows/ landscaping, masonry walls and use of natural and/or reconstituted stone where appropriate.
 To unify with the boundary treatments on Exchange Street.
-AT CF 08 Key views to be considered Visual quality of development interface with PROW route.
+AT CF 08 Key (glimpsed) views to be maintained Visual quality of development interface with PROW route.
 Peel Momunent and Emmanuel Church from roads.
 PROW passes along the perimeter of the area.
 Development should ensure high quality design at this interface to ensure the route remains pleasant and usable.
-Views to landmarks are locally valued and provide sense of place local vernacular - stone facade
+Views to landmarks are locally valued and provide sense of place.